remind101/policies/terms-of-service.md

         * add, move, or remove Organizers and Participants from classes and/or groups affiliated with your Organization, and
         * connect and upload or sync information relating to Organizers, Participants, classes and/or groups using a data upload or syncing mechanism (such as, using CSV upload or through integration with your School Information Systems (SIS)).

-        IF YOU CHOOSE TO DO ANY OF THE ABOVE, YOU REPRESENT AND WARRANT THAT YOU HAVE ALL RIGHTS AND HAVE OBTAINED ALL CONSENTS AND AUTHORIZATIONS NECESSARY TO PERFORM SUCH TASKS.
+    * IF YOU CHOOSE TO DO ANY OF THE ABOVE, YOU REPRESENT AND WARRANT THAT YOU HAVE ALL RIGHTS AND HAVE OBTAINED ALL CONSENTS AND AUTHORIZATIONS NECESSARY TO PERFORM SUCH TASKS.
 Remind may use the information you upload to the Services in order to verify Organizers' and Participants' affiliations and otherwise to help us provide you with the Services.

     * As a verified administrator of your Organization, you may be able to view and manage users and information affiliated with your Organization.
 For example, you may be able to join classes and groups created by Organizers affiliated with your Organization, communicate directly with other users affiliated with your Organization, add, remove, or move users from classes and/or groups affiliated with your Organization, and access and manage information and User Submissions (defined below) (including personally identifiable information but not personal contact information) of and relating to Organizers, Participants, and other members within your Organization.

-    * With respect to all users of Remind (whether you are a Participant, Organizer or Organization):
+With respect to all users of Remind (whether you are a Participant, Organizer or Organization):

-        IF YOU INVITE OR ADD ANYONE TO USE REMIND AND/OR USE ANY FEATURE OF THE SERVICES WHICH REQUIRES SHARING PERSONAL INFORMATION OF ANYONE (INCLUDING, WITHOUT LIMITATION, IF YOU IMPORT CONTACTS FROM YOUR ADDRESS BOOK TO THE SERVICES), YOU REPRESENT AND WARRANT THAT YOU HAVE OBTAINED CONSENT FROM EACH PERSON TO:
+    * IF YOU INVITE OR ADD ANYONE TO USE REMIND AND/OR USE ANY FEATURE OF THE SERVICES WHICH REQUIRES SHARING PERSONAL INFORMATION OF ANYONE (INCLUDING, WITHOUT LIMITATION, IF YOU IMPORT CONTACTS FROM YOUR ADDRESS BOOK TO THE SERVICES), YOU REPRESENT AND WARRANT THAT YOU HAVE OBTAINED FREELY GIVEN, INFORMED CONSENT FROM EACH PERSON TO:

         * RECEIVE SUCH INVITATION AND BE ADDED TO THE SERVICES;
         * RECEIVE MESSAGES FROM

             * REMIND,
             * OTHER PARTICIPANTS OF THE CLASS OR GROUP, AND
-            * OTHERS WHO HAVE ACCESS TO YOUR CLASS OR GROUP (SUCH AS, ORGANIZERS AND VERIFIED ORGANIZATION ADMINISTRATORS);
+            * OTHERS WHO HAVE ACCESS TO YOUR CLASS OR GROUP (SUCH AS, ORGANIZERS AND VERIFIED ORGANIZATION ADMINISTRATORS); AND

-        AND

         * PROVIDE THAT PERSON'S PERSONAL INFORMATION TO REMIND.

 #### What this is saying

-You have different rights and responsibilities depending on what type of user you are - Organizer, Participant or Organization.
+You have different rights and responsibilities depending on what type of user you are: Organizer, Participant or Organization.
 In all cases, you need consent from every person you wish to add, invite, or send messages to via Remind.

 * * *